top of page

 Congress Explained

-I am also the author, along with Casey Burgat, of the forthcoming textbook "Congress Explained: Representation and Lawmaking in the First Branch" (SAGE/CQ Press).
+I am also the author, along with Casey Burgat, of the 2022 textbook "Congress Explained: Representation and Lawmaking in the First Branch" (SAGE/CQ Press).
 Congress Explained helps students understand the individual members who operate the pulls-and-levers of the branch to achieve their legislative goals.
 Instead of introducing Congress through abstract theories or a list of procedures and processes, we walk students through the inner workings of Congress and how its members have come to see their jobs as representatives.
 Beyond passing legislation, representation includes how members communicate with their constituents, act in their home districts, and reflect the people whom they are tasked to serve.
 Discussing member motivations, purposes, backgrounds, and constraints allows students to thoroughly engage with how Congress, government, and politics fulfill their core responsibilities to the American people.

 bottom of page